Two-dimensional quantum droplets in dipolar Bose gases: Abstract

 \section{Abstract}

 We calculate analytically the quantum and thermal fluctuations corrections of a dilute quasi-two-dimensional Bose-condensed dipolar gas.
 We show that these fluctuations may change their character from repulsion to attraction in the density-temperature plane owing to the striking momentum dependence of the dipole-dipole interactions.
-The roton instability is halted by such unconventional fluctuation corrections leading to the emergence of a droplet phase which is readily implementable with current experiments.
-The excitations and the coherence of such a state are discussed.
-At finite temperature, a stable droplet can exist only below certain critical temperature due to the strong thermal fluctuations.
+The dipolar instability is halted by such unconventional beyond mean field corrections leading to the formation of a droplet phase.
+The equilibrium features and coherence properties exhibited by such droplets are deeply discussed.
+At finite temperature, we find that the equilibrium density crucially depends on the temperature and on the confinement strength and thus, a stable droplet can exist only at ultralow temperature due to the strong thermal fluctuations.